caistly/caistly/README.md

 TKperson:
   - Hey! :D
-  - If you're reading this, you're probably here to take my code and repurpose it for better reasons.c
+  - If you're reading this, you're probably here to take my code and repurpose it for better reasons.

 Skills:
 - js, py, go, html, css